 If you get lost in the Jungles of Mexico, don’t sweat it.
-An adventure VAN has most everything you need.
-Plus it’s safer here than most people think, so some nice local will give you directions.
+Your adventure VAN has everything you need and it’s safer here than most people think, so ask a nice local to give you directions.

-As a photographer and a paragliding pilot I need my gear and I need to be able to go anywhere with it.
-Now an optioned out Toyota Sienna retails for $50,000 and while moms seem to love those, it won’t cross a river with an RV in tow.
-As an adventure photographer and filmmaker, I needed a van that was ready to roll anywhere; so we built it and created an adventure van that mom and dad both love.
+As a filmmaker and a paragliding pilot along with my wife we need my gear and want to be able to go anywhere with it.
+Turns out optioned Toyota Sienna retails for $50,000 and while moms seem to love those, it won’t cross a river with an RV in tow or climb a mountain with your gear.
+We needed a van that was ready to roll anywhere; so we built it and created an adventure van that mom and dad both love.

-Swan was our 5th and she came last year; that meant my crew cab pickup would no longer haul the family and not being able to travel was not a consideration.
-More than that we needed a vehicle that would be self contained and was ready for on the road adventures in light that we spend months of the year on.
-This turned out to be very timely as we travel Mexico exposing the propaganda that the USA is the freest country in the world as we travel Real Mexico and post videos on my Facebook (facebook.com/callmegav)
+Swan was our 5th and she came last year; that meant my crew cab pickup would no longer haul the family.
+More than that we needed a vehicle that would be self-contained and was ready for on the road adventures in since we spend months of each year exploring.
+Our van setup turned out to be very timely for our travel to Mexico as we expose the propaganda that the USA is the best country in the world.

 I’ve yet to settle down enough to do a full video tour of the van but it’s coming.
 This 2013 Chevy Express 3500 15 passenger with a Duramax engine.
 The Diesel is pretty rare but you can find them used.
 The latest Diesel’s have the new wimpy engines and are not great towers.
 We bought this last Summer pretty much stock and just under 100k miles.
 It cost about $24,000.
-My Summer project begin in everything from changing the ugly carpet to a custom power coated diamond plate floor with the help of my metal working brother in law.
+My Summer project begins in everything from changing the ugly carpet to a custom powder coated diamond plate floor with the help of my metal working brother in law.